 Seek a New York Wage Attorney to Combat Mileage-Related violations

 Employers who violate mileage-related wage laws in New York City must be held accountable.
-If you feel you have not been properly reimbursed for expenses related to the use of your personal vehicle at work, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you feel you have not been properly reimbursed for expenses related to the use of your personal vehicle at work, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.